Designer Smith throws socks, wins smiles at exhibition debut

 "I never miss a trick," he joked at the opening news conference as he opened a black bag filled with his latest perfumes, stripy socks and patterned note pads and lobbed them at the audience with gusto.

-The quirky 67-year-old, dressed in a navy suit and green and floral patterned shirt, is famous for injecting wry humour into his brand, which spans suits, socks, shirts and ties.
+The quirky 67-year-old, dressed in a navy suit and green and floral patterned shirt, is famous for injecting wry humor into his brand, which spans suits, socks, shirts and ties.

 The exhibition, "Hello My Name is Paul Smith", which runs until March, shows how Smith, one of Britain's most successful designers, built up his brand and includes a mock-up of his first store in Nottingham, a replica of his office and a video following him through the process of a fashion show.